-Note: The following message was written for the New Zealand Ministry of Education Reading Together® Briefing Meetings in 2017.
+Note: The following message was written for the New Zealand Ministry of Education Reading Together® Briefing Meetings.

 My experiences as an educator in New Zealand, the Solomon Islands and the Cook Islands showed me that well-intentioned, but uninformed parental involvement, frequently has a negative impact on children's learning, and particularly on children's reading development.
 However, I also knew that when educators, librarians and others work in collaborative, mutually-respectful and evidence-based partnerships with parents and whānau, there are significant and sustained benefits for the children and adults involved - hence my decision to develop Reading Together® and then Early Reading Together®.

 The benefits of Reading Together® have been demonstrated across diverse families, schools and libraries since 1982.
 The positive impact of Reading Together® is also evident in the 'word of mouth' dissemination of the programme throughout New Zealand, and the extent of voluntary 'spare time' implementation of the workshops.

 Educators, librarians and others who implement Reading Together® do so because they believe in it; they know that it works; that it's non-threatening and manageable for busy people, and that it has multiple benefits for participants.
 They value the evidence base of the programme, and they are motivated - and also humbled - by the positive responses and gratitude of the parents and whānau.

 For example, in 2012 Liz Horgan, Principal of St Joseph's School Otahuhu, reported that:

 We have found Reading Together® to be the most effective home/school programme we have run. ...
 It is truly a wonderful programme to be involved in and the feedback we have received from parents is heart-warming, humbling and always extremely positive.